nativedigsol/necl/SPEC.md

-# NML Syntax Specification
+# NECL Syntax Specification

-This is the specification of the syntax and semantics of NML.
+This is the specification of the syntax and semantics of NECL.

 ## Syntax Notation